Family of man killed in Belize says McAfee should be questioned

 McAfee, an eccentric tech pioneer, made a fortune from the anti-virus software bearing his name and had lived in Belize for four years.

-He said police in Belize were persecuting him because he refused to pay $2 million in bribes, and that the extortion attempt occurred after armed soldiers shot his dog, smashed up his property and falsely accused him of running a methamphetamine laboratory.
+He said police in Belize were persecuting him because he refused to pay $2 million (1.2 million pounds) in bribes, and that the extortion attempt occurred after armed soldiers shot his dog, smashed up his property and falsely accused him of running a methamphetamine laboratory.

 "I wouldn't know how to make meth," McAfee said.
 "First of all in Belize the Zetas (Mexican drug gang) run that trade."